Three points to keep in mind when changing the size and thickness of your bicycle tires

 Here is a list of things to keep in mind when changing the size and thickness of your bicycle tires.

 It turns out that there are a lot more things to be careful about than you might think, even just changing the tire size.
-Tire replacement is an affordable upgrade that can be done for a few thousand yen, but make sure to check carefully beforehand if the tire is compatible with your bike so that you don’t end up buying the wrong tire for nothing.
+Tire replacement is an affordable upgrade that can be done about $100, but make sure to check carefully beforehand if the tire is compatible with your bike so that you don’t end up buying the wrong tire for nothing.

 The booster simplifies bead raising, which is the most difficult part of tubeless installation.
 We have compiled a list of air pumps with booster(boost functions) that are reassuring to have one.